msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 ## Returning stock from an Inbound Shipment

 Sometimes, you might need to return stock that you received via an Inbound Shipment.
-You can do this by creating an [Outbound Return](../outbound-returns).
+You can do this by creating an [Supplier Return](../outbound-returns).

 1. Open the Inbound Shipment for which you would like to return some or all of the stock
 2. Make sure that status is at least `DELIVERED`